 Omega-3 fatty acids may help to calm mood disorders and improve the effectiveness of antidepressants.
 However, results of studies have been mixed so far.
 Countries with higher levels of omega-3s in the typical diet have lower levels of depression, although more studies are needed.

-Studies suggest omega-3 supplements may improve the symptoms of attention deficit hyperactivity disorder (ADHD).
-The evidence isn't conclusive and a dietary supplement can't offer a cure-all for ADHD.
+Studies suggest omega-3 supplements may improve the symptoms of ADHD (attention deficit hyperactivity disorder).
+However, the evidence is inconclusive; a dietary supplement can't offer a cure-all for ADHD.
 Nevertheless, omega-3s may provide some added benefits to traditional treatment.
 We do know omega-3 fatty acids are important in brain development and function.

 There is preliminary evidence to suggest that omega-3s may protect against dementia and improve mental function.
 In one study, older people with a diet high in omega-3 fatty acids had a lower risk of developing Alzheimer's disease.
 More research is necessary to confirm the association.

 Parents be wary of promises that omega-3s have "brain-boosting" powers for children.
 The Federal Trade Commission asked supplement companies to stop that claim unless they can prove it scientifically.
-The American Academy of Pediatrics does recommend that kids eat more fish, as long as it's not breaded and fried.
+The American Academy of Pediatrics does recommend that kids eat more fish--if it isn't breaded and fried, that is.
 Pediatricians also caution against types of fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish.

 The best source of omega-3 fatty acids is fish, though different fish have different levels.
 Top choices are salmon, mackerel, herring, lake trout, sardines, anchovies, and tuna.
 The American Heart Association recommends at least two servings a week of fish, which is 3.5 ounces of cooked fish or ¾ cup of flaked fish.